chinmay0301/chinmay0301.github.io/index.md

 #### Updates

 * Sep.
-2018: *"Performance Bounds for Tractable Poisson Denoisers with Principled Parameter Tuning"*, accepted to **GlobalSIP 2018** for oral presentation
+2018: C. Talegaonkar and A. Rajwade* "Performance Bounds for Tractable Poisson Denoisers with Principled Parameter Tuning"*, accepted to **GlobalSIP 2018** for oral presentation
 * Jul.
 2018: Successfully completed an Internship at NVidia, Bangalore

 <!-- * Jul.
 2018: new [preprint](https://arxiv.org/abs/1807.06234) on hierarchical multitask learning